travis-ci/travis.rb/README.md

 The client will try its best at figuring out which API endpoint to talk to.
 But you can always explicitly state which one it is by adding `--pro` or `--org`.

+### Available commands

+Currently the following commands are available:

+* `help` - displays general or command specific help
+* `whoami` - displays the user name you are logged in with

 ### Invoking from Ruby

 You can also invoke the commands from within Ruby: